pinski1/PQ60-EPS/README.md

 The PQ60 Electrical Power System board is a system board for pico-satellites that connects to the solar arrays, charges the internal battery and provides protected battery voltage and protected +3V3 regulated supplies.

+Uses @Pinski1's [PQ60-Template](https://github.com/pinski1/PQ60-Template) as the starting point for the design.

 ##Features
 * Integrated active solar array maximum power point tracking.
 * Battery charge management for Lithium Ion and Lithium Polymer batteries.